 As a responsible biotechnology company committed to improving human health, Biogen has aligned our climate approach with guidance on the scale of action needed to limit warming to no more than 1.5°C. We are advancing the United Nations Sustainable Development Goal (SDG) 13: Take urgent action to combat climate change and its impacts.
 At the same time, we promote SDG 3: Ensure healthy lives and promote wellbeing for all at all ages.

 We aim to improve energy efficiency, reduce GHG emissions across our operations and work with global organizations to support environmental goals and improve health.
+Our carbon reduction plan outlines our progress and methods to reduce our emissions across our operations and to support our suppliers in their efforts to increase efficiency.

 Our goal is to create a healthier, more sustainable and equitable future.